-Many women believe in a misconception that weight training will lead to bulky body.
-However, this is only true for men because of the hormonal and metabolic differences.
-The key is to consistently keep lower number of sets, say up to 4 or 5 along with lower repetitions of 7 to 8 as well for adding strength and firmness to muscles.
-Further, Mayo Clinic has also agreed that a regular weight training session can alleviate fat, burn calories, and boost lean muscle mass more competently than cardio.
-So, here are some great weight training exercises for women!
+Many women believe in a misconception that weight training will lead to a bulky body.
+However, this is only true for men due to hormonal and metabolic differences.
+The key is to constantly maintain a smaller number of sets, for example up to 4 or 5, along with lower repetitions of 7 to 8, as well as to add strength and firmness to the muscles.

 Exercise 1: Lunges

-Working on all prime muscles of your legs and thighs, lunges are easy enough to master.
-Start by holding dumbbells with hands hung down straight at sides.
-Next, place the left foot forward, take the right foot around three feet behind, and bend the knees for lowering the body to the ground.
-Ensure that the left knee is behind the toes and maintain a straight torso.
-Finally, come back to the standing pose.
-Once you finish a full set, repeat the same with the other leg.
+Working on all the major muscles of your legs and thighs, the lungs are quite easy to master.
+Begin by holding weights with your hands hanging sideways.
+Then, place the left foot forward, turn the right foot about three feet behind and bend the knees to lower the body to the ground.
+Make sure the left knee is behind the fingers and keep a straight torso.
+Finally, return to the standing position.
+Once you finish a complete game, repeat the same with the other leg.

-This exercise focuses on the arms, shoulders, and chest by engaging the pectorals, triceps, and deltoids.
-Start by lying on a workout bench and gripping barbells or dumbbells at the chest level.
-Ensure that the feet touch the floor rigidly.
-Now, place your hands apart the shoulder width on the barbell and raise the weight until the arms become straight.
-However, see to that the elbows do not get obstructed.
-Finally, come down to the starting position slowly.
-This completes one repetition.
+This exercise focuses on the arms, shoulders and thorax when applying pectorals, triceps and deltoids.
+Begin by leaning on an exercise bench and holding weights or dumbbells at chest level.
+Make sure the feet touch the floor rigidly.
+Now, spread your hands shoulder width apart on the bar and lift the weight until the arms are straight.
+However, make sure that the elbows do not get clogged.
+Finally, go down to the starting position slowly.
+This completes a repetition.